mmoessler/illustration-statistical-concepts/README.md

 with ...

-Each case below focus on the effect of changing a parameter of the DGP above.
+Each case below focus on the effect of changing a parameter of the statistical model above.

 ### Case 1